pampamimi/botmimimi/README.md

     ```
     git clone https://github.com/pampamimi/botmimimi.git
     ```
-3. Create a `.env.example` file and fill in the required strings
+3. Change `YOUR_DISCORD_APPLICATION_TOKEN` in .env.example to your Discord Application Token.
-4. Remove `.example` from the file extension so it leaves you with `.env`.
+4. Remove `.example` from the file extension, leaving you with `.env`.
+5. Fill in the `bot_config.json` file in the `json` folder.
-5. Install the required dependencies by running the following command within the bot folder:
+6. Install the required dependencies by running the following command within the bot folder:
     ```
     npm install
     ```
-6. Start the bot by running:
+7. Start the bot by running:
     ```
     node .
     ```